telegraphic/ska-sdp-datamodels/docs/src/apps/continuum_imaging_checker.rst

 continuum_imaging_checker is a command line app written using RASCIL.
 It uses the python package PyBDSF (https://github.com/lofar-astron/PyBDSF.git) to find sources in an image and check with the original inputs.
 Currently it features the following:

   - Reads FITS images
-  - Finds sources above a certain threshold and outputs the catalogue
+  - Finds sources above a certain threshold and outputs the catalogue (in csv, fits and skycomponents format)
   - Apply a primary beam to the fluxes
-  - Compares with input source catalogue
+  - Optional: compares with input source catalogue

 .. code-block:: none